rust-lang/blog.rust-lang.org/posts/2023-12-21-async-fn-rpit-in-traits.md

 Without Send bounds on our trait, this would fail to compile with the error: "future cannot be sent between threads safely".
 By creating a variant of your trait with Send bounds, you avoid sending your users into this trap.

 Note that you won't see a warning if your trait is not public, because if you run into this problem you can always add the Send bounds yourself later.

+For a more thorough explanation of the problem, see [this blog post](https://blog.rust-lang.org/inside-rust/2023/05/03/stabilizing-async-fn-in-trait.html).[^cut-scope]

+[^cut-scope]: Note that in that blog post we originally said we would solve the Send bound problem before shipping `async fn` in traits, but we decided to cut that from the scope and ship the `trait-variant` crate instead.

 ### Can I mix async fn and impl trait?